hirememorey/yesand-music/docs/guides/LIVE_MIDI_STREAMING_README.md

 This system enables live MIDI streaming and real-time editing through natural language conversation, transforming YesAnd Music into a true live musical collaborator.

+## 🎯 What This Is

+**For New Developers:** This is the most advanced feature of YesAnd Music, enabling real-time MIDI generation and editing directly in your DAW.
+It's like having an AI musical collaborator that can generate and modify MIDI in real-time as you work.

+**For Musicians:** This transforms your DAW into an intelligent musical partner that can generate basslines, melodies, and other musical content on demand, then modify it in real-time based on your feedback.

 ## 🎵 What This Solves

 The pre-mortem analysis revealed that musicians don't want to "import MIDI files" - they want to work with MIDI in their existing live workflow.
 This system provides: